RishabhTG209/NINE_WEST/README.md

 Project: Clone of https://www.ninewest.com/ site

-In this project We have tried to make a look alike clone of Myntra Website.
+In this project We have tried to make a look alike clone of Ninewest E-commerce Website.
 With our efforts and the technology stack, that we have learned till now in Unit-4 in Masai School, we were able to clone the front end, integrated it with backend and added similar looks and features.

 ## Run Locally